f4z3r/f4z3r.github.io/content/the-tortoise-and-the-hare-do-ai-agents-really-help.md

-With that in mind, I wrote a [first pull request](https://github.com/f4z3r/gruvbox-material.nvim/pull/40) implementing a fix in highlight groups for pop-up menus in NeoVim, and adding support for two plugins.
+With that in mind, I wrote a [first pull request](https://github.com/f4z3r/gruvbox-material.nvim/pull/40) implementing a fix in highlight groups for pop-up menus in NeoVim.
 I enabled CodeRabbitAI to summarize the PR for me.

 {{ image(src="/img/ai-agents/summary-first-pr-0.png",
          alt="Summary provided by CodeRabbitAI on my first PR", style="border-radius: 8px;") }}

-The summary looks good, even though it somehow marks fixes to `Pmenu` as features.
-This is especially intriguing as I use conventional commits and explicitly marked changes to `Pmenu` as fixes.
+The summary looks good, even though it somehow marks some fixes as features.
+This is especially intriguing as I use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) and explicitly marked these changes as fixes.
 Additionally, CodeRabbitAI offers a "walkthrough" of the changes made in the PR.
 In the case of such a simple PR, I found the walkthrough to be mostly confusing.
-In the case of larger PRs I can however see how this might be appealing.
+In the case of larger PRs I can however see how this may be appealing.

+{{ figure(src="/img/ai-agents/walkthrough-first-pr.png",
+          caption="A walkthrough of the changes in the first PR", caption_style="font-weight: bold; font-style: italic;",
+          style="border-radius: 8px;") }}

-In reality, I initially opened the PR with only the fixes to `Pmenu`.
+In reality, I initially opened the PR with only the fixes the pop-up menus.
 I then pushed commits introducing the support for additional plugins later on.
 I would have expected CodeRabbitAI to complain that the new commits introduce changes unrelated to the PR, which is not seen as best practice.
-It did nothing of the sort, instead only providing nitpicks from linting tools (in this case `markdownlint`).
+It did nothing of the sort.

+While the summary, walkthrough, and disregard for best practices were unsatisfying, one unexpected benefit emerged: the integration of linting feedback directly within the pull request comments.
+It provided nitpicks from linting tools (in this case [`markdownlint`](https://github.com/DavidAnson/markdownlint).
 On one side, it is very disappointing to see that the AI agent did nothing more than lint the code and generate a nice comment out of the output.
 On the other hand it is quite nice that it introduces "quality gates" such as linting without me having to write a pipeline for it.
 Moreover, producing easily digestible output from a linter is nothing to be underestimated.
 The quality of life of having this directly as a comment rather than having to go through pipeline logs to read the raw linter output is quite nice.
 Is it worth two dozen USD per month?
 No, definitely not!

 On the upside, it did update the summary of the PR to reflect the other changes: